MacNaught History Centre & Archives

 Staff will introduce you to online resources on the PEI Ancestry website created and managed by Wyatt Heritage Properties.
 Membership is available on a yearly basis and can open the door to a variety of databases that will enhance your research.
 Visit www.peiancestry.com to browse.

-The MacNaught History Centre is also the starting point for interpretive tours of the Wyatt House Museum and includes a small exhibit space.
+The MacNaught History Centre also includes a small exhibit space.
 Displays include a gold pocket watch that belonged to Canada’s first Prime Minister, Sir John A. MacDonald, a collection of historical paintings and sketches by Summerside artist John Gothard Baker, and an 1867 tintype of loyalist descendant Peter Schurman displayed with the unique cane that he was leaning on for the photo.